markcallen/aws-cld/README.md

 Env is for setup that is specific to each environment
  - requires using terraform workspaces to keep everything seperate in the state files

-Using S3 to store the state information
- - need to update each backend.tf to point to the correct file in S3, done manually

 ## Setup